bokwoon95/sq/sq.md

 sq.Queryf (and sq.Expr) use a Printf-style templating syntax where the format string uses curly brace `{}` placeholders.
 Here is a basic example for Queryf:

+> **Note**: All examples below interpolate their arguments into the SQL query for illustrative purposes, but in actuality the [proper prepared statement placeholders](#set-query-dialect) will be generated.

 ```go
 sq.Queryf("SELECT first_name FROM actor WHERE actor_id = {}", 18)
 ```